killergerbah/asbplayer/README.md

 The asbplayer application and extension have only been tested on the latest version Chrome and likely work on other Chromium-based browsers.

 Local video file playback is supported only for codecs supported by the browser.
+The latest versions of Chrome can decode H.265 video as long as hardware acceleration is enabled.
 The [animebook](https://github.com/animebook/animebook.github.io?tab=readme-ov-file#video-format-support-last-update-january-2023) readme has a detailed explanation of this and links to browsers that have good compatibility.

 ## Contributing